ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Iterate_Pilon_Genome_Polishing.md

 ### Options to convert to gap filling or other types of Pilon fixes
 By making a small change in the runPilon.sh script, you can also create a looping gap filler that will continually build sequence at gap edges until they are complete (in theory).
+Other fun options are available.

 ```
 --fix fixlist